 ...
 I am excited to start planning the day-to-day science lessons. teacher participant Hibbard Elementary

 The collaboration sessions and getting ideas from other teachers help me to see the connection to my classroom. teacher participant St. Gall School

 About the course

-- Teachers and administrators who, collectively, have familiarity with curriculum design, assessment, science content knowledge and the NGSS vision for science teaching and learning.
+This course is designed for science teachers, curriculum specialists or administrators from 3rd through 8th grade who have some familiarity with curriculum design, science content knowledge, and the NGSS expectations for science teaching and learning.

 Questions?
 Please email us.